-Full path to the file that stores the execution state of the machine when it is in the Saved state.
+Full path to the file that stores the execution state of the machine when it is in either the Saved or AbortedSaved state.

-Note: When the machine is not in the Saved state, this attribute is an empty string.
+Note: When the machine is not in the Saved or AbortedSaved state, this attribute is an empty string.

-5.81.1.56 logFolder (read-only)
+6.135.1.44 logFolder (read-only)